timothychu99/TimerTim/README.md

   - when the 10 minute increment start, sound plays.
   - an image moves across the screen every minute.
 ## Methods: Clock, Sound, and Main
+  - the code is under the master branch :+1: